amitt001/PingU/README.rst

 How to run?
 ============

+1. Edit Settings.py file for twilio and other configuration

-while you are in the root directory of project run
+2. While you are in the root directory of project run

     sudo sh setup.sh